ankane/jetpack/README.md

 ## How It Works

 Jetpack uses the `DESCRIPTION` file to store your project dependencies.
-It stores the specific version of each package in `packrat.lock`.
+It stores the specific version of each package in `renv.lock`.
 This makes it possible to have a reproducible environment.
 You can edit dependencies in the `DESCRIPTION` file directly, but Jetpack provides functions to help with this.

 ## Getting Started